silveriordza/Kuarsis-Web-App/README.md

 Application Description: This is the backend all Web Front End Kuarxis applications are sharing.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
+Git Tag: kuarxisBeSurveySystem-v1.0.0.1
+Version date: 12/14/23
+Modificator name: Silverio Rodriguez Alcorta

+ENHANCEMENTS:
+1.- First version delivered to client including a.- Display of surveys calculated resouts and general respondent information in the Survey Output screen. b.- Upload of Survey Monkey Numeric and Real export files, calculation of results and generation of OutputReport.csv file after uploading. c.- Users management (sign-up, sign-in, user profile modification) d.- Home page with highlights about the company, and objectives of the survey system.

+//--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: kuarxbedev-v1.0.0.6
 Version date: 7/09/23
 Modificator name: Silverio Rodriguez Alcorta